samc621/SneakerBot/README.md

 # SneakerBot

 This bot uses Node.js and Puppeteer to automate the checkout on various sneaker websites.
-It currently works on the Footsites (footlocker.com, footaction.com, eastbay.com, champssports.com) and Nike.com.
+It currently works on the Footsites (footlocker.com, footaction.com, eastbay.com, champssports.com), Nike.com, and all Shopify sites (e.g. BdgaStore, Concepts, Kith, etc.).

 ## Configure environment variables